emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. UI is very good, modern looking with lots to look at. ✔️
 1. Has built in subs for most content. ✔️
 1. They have movies, shows and anime. ✔️
-1. Has watchlists and history, and you can login to sync them across devices. ✔️
+1. Has watch lists and history, and you can login to sync them across devices. ✔️
 1. Has good sorting and collections. ✔️
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️